aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br>

 **Smart DAQ setup and configuration**
-- Multi environment smart DAQ manager coded in QT6 (Android, Windows, Lunux,...)  for setup and configuration of individual smart DAQ devices to each specimen or sample (using RFID NFC technolgies).
+- Multi-environment smart DAQ manager coded in QT6 (Android, Windows, Linux,...)  for setup and configuration of individual smart DAQ devices to each specimen or sample (using RFID NFC technologies).
 - Ability to define a policy of experimental expected/ possible warnings on measured results (when in autonomous mode).

 <br>